SilverLaius/cumulocitypython/README.md

-This package allows you to connect to your cumulocity platform and query historical data from their REST API.
+This package allows you to connect to your cumulocity platform and query historical data from the REST API.
 Currently it only supports devices, measurements and events endpoints.
 The returned json data is converted to a pandas dataframe.

 # Getting started